box/box-python-sdk-gen/docs/email_aliases.md

 - email_alias_id `str`
   - The ID of the email alias.
   - Used as `email_alias_id` in path `path` of the API call
+- headers `DeleteUserEmailAliasByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Removes the alias and returns an empty response.